-To monitor the status of the Arkansas State Police, FBI, and Child Maltreatment background checks, students should check the Arkansas Educator Licensure System (AELS) at https://aels.ade.arkansas.gov/AELS/Default.aspx_Click on AELS Public Site, enter the last 4 digits of the candidate's social security number and last name, and then click search.
-Once the name has been confirmed to be correct, click select.
-Then, the form can be verified by reviewing the status of the background checks for either approval or pending.
+To monitor the status of the Arkansas State Police, FBI, and Child Maltreatment background checks, students should check the Arkansas Educator Licensure System (AELS) at https://aels.ade.arkansas.gov/AELS/Account/TeacherLogin.aspx.
+Enter the candidate's first and last name, date of birth, and social security number to log in.
+The form can be verified by reviewing the status of the background checks for either approval or pending.
 For licensure, candidates must be listed as approved in AELS.
-Professional licensurestatus will be pending until the state department receives the candidate licensure application and processesit.
+Professional licensure status will be pending until the state department receives the candidate's licensure application and processesit.
 It will change to approved after the process has been completed.